 - 2.1 Minimum Security Measures.
-You will implement the following minimum security requirements for any Services You perform: - (a) an electronic, centrally-managed access control system with perimeter alarms on all doors giving access to the segregated area used to perform Services;

-- (b) a badging process that identifies only Your personnel with a business need to access areas in which Services are performed; - (c) access control systems to record and store entry and exit details for all personnel and visitors to Your facilities for at least 30 days for common areas and 45 days for areas in which Services are performed; - (d) a CCTV system with coverage sufficient to capture images of all Google assets and access/egress points, including emergency exits with lighting during hours of darkness; - (e) dedicated 24 hour on-site guarding at Your facilities performing Services; and - (f) forced door alarms, and door held alarms with default settings of 30 seconds or more. - 2.2 Clean Room Security Measures.
-You will perform Services in an enclosed area that is physically and logically separated from other workflow processes (including other Google workflows) and limited to Your specially authorized personnel ("Clean Room") and You will apply the following security requirements, in addition to those listed in Part B, Section 2.1, to any Clean Room: - (a) You will physically secure any Clean Room, including workspaces, from access by individuals not authorized by You to provide Services; - (b) You will logically separate networks, systems, and devices used for Services performed within a Clean Room from Your networks, systems, and devices used for other purposes: - (c) You will not remove any Google-managed hardware, software, or documentation from a Clean Room, except as required to perform Services and with Google's prior written approval; - (d) You will maintain reasonable logs of individuals with authorized access to any Clean Room; - (e) on request, You will give Google access to relevant access logs and CCTV images; - (f) You will not permit personal property in the Clean Room, including closed containers, bags, papers, purses, dongles, cameras, mobile phones, or other electronic devices; - (g) You may bring business equipment, including hardware or electronic devices into and out of the Clean Room only with prior written approval from the Google project manager identified in the statement of work for the Services, and only to the extent necessary to (i) secure and maintain any approved non-Google information technology; and (ii) reasonably comply with the Agreement; and - (h) You will otherwise comply with the Clean Room Standards as indicated in Google's written instructions in an applicable statement of work or other documentation (as may be updated from time-to-time).
+You will implement the following minimum security requirements: - (a) an electronic, centrally-managed access control system with perimeter alarms on all doors giving access to the segregated area in which Services are performed; - (b) a badging process that identifies only Your personnel with a business need to access areas in which Services are performed; - (c) access control systems to record and store entry and exit details for all personnel and visitors to Your facilities for at least 30 days for common areas and 45 days for areas in which Services are performed; - (d) a CCTV system at facilities in which Services are performed with coverage sufficient to capture images of all Google assets and access/egress points, including emergency exits with lighting during hours of darkness; - (e) dedicated constant (24 hours per day, 365 days per year), on-site guarding at Your facilities in which Services are performed; and - (f) forced door alarms at facilities in which Services are performed, and door held alarms with default settings of 30 seconds or more. - 2.2 Clean Room Security MeasuresClean Room Security Measures.
+You will perform Services in an enclosed area that is physically and logically separated from all other workflow processes that are not required for the provision of Services (including other Google workflows) and limited to Your authorized personnel ("Clean Room") and You will apply the following security requirements, in addition to those listed in Part B, Section 2.1, to any Clean Room: - (a) You will physically secure any Clean Room, including workspaces, from access by individuals not authorized by You to provide Services; - (b) You will logically separate networks, systems, and devices used for Services performed within a Clean Room from Your networks, systems, and devices used for other purposes; - (c) You will not remove any Google-managed hardware, software, or documentation from a Clean Room, except as required to perform Services and with Google's prior written approval; - (d) You will maintain reasonable logs of individuals with authorized access to any Clean Room; - (e) on request, You will give Google access to relevant access logs and CCTV images; - (f) You will not permit personal property in the Clean Room, including closed containers, bags, papers, purses, dongles, cameras, mobile phones, or other electronic devices: - (g) You may bring business equipment, including hardware or electronic devices into and out of the Clean Room only with prior written approval from the Google project manager identified in the statement of work for the Services, and only to the extent necessary to (i) secure and maintain any approved non-Google information technology; and (ii) reasonably comply with the Agreement; and - (h) You will otherwise comply with Google's written instructions in an applicable statement of work or other documentation (as may be updated from time-to-